SirFishy/HotdqScripts/README.md

 optional arguments:
   -h, --help            show this help message and exit -gph GPH              Gold that is reserved for bet per hour.
+Default is 25 GP.
   -m MODIFIER, --modifier MODIFIER
                         Difficulty modifier for location.
+Default is 5.
 ```